Pedestrian Accidents: A Growing Problem

 If you have been injured as a pedestrian, you may be going through some of the darkest moments of your life.
 While drivers are protected by a seatbelt, airbag or car frame, pedestrians are not.
 Even a slow collision can result in serious injuries, or even, death.

-Connie was on the sidewalk in front of a office supply store in suburban Maryland, when an elderly driver mistakenly put her car in drive instead of reverse.
+Pedestrian pinned to wall by elderly driver: Connie was on the sidewalk in front of an office supply store in suburban Maryland, when an elderly driver mistakenly put her car in drive instead of reverse.
 The car jumped the curb and hit Connie, pinning her against the building.
-Her injuries included multiple fractures in: both her left and right legs, her arm, and her pelvis.
+Her injuries included multiple fractures in her left and right legs, her arm and her pelvis.
 The skin on both of her legs was badly damaged.
 Connie had to undergo multiple surgeries, including skin grafting.
 She spent time in a rehabilitation facility re-learning how to walk.
-Lawson Spivey and Ed Weiner successfully negotiated a $1,300,000 settlement on Connie’s behalf.
+Lawson Spivey and Ed Weiner successfully negotiated a $1.3 million settlement on Connie’s behalf.

-Sayeed was 20 years old in August 2017.
+Man hit by car while counter-protesting white supremacists in Charlottesville: Sayeed was 20 years old in August 2017.
 He was a peaceful participant in a counter-demonstration at the “Unite the Right” white supremacist rally in Charlottesville.
 James Alex Fields intentionally drove his car into the crowd, killing Rose Heyer.
 Sayeed and 28 others were injured.
 Sayeed’s right leg was shattered.
-During surgery, doctors used metal plates and screws to rebuild the broken bones of his leg.
+During surgery, doctors used metal plates and screws to rebuild the broken bones in his leg.
 Sayeed spent the next four months in physical therapy and occupational therapy.
 Ed Weiner negotiated a settlement for Sayeed of $250,000, the maximum available from insurance.